apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     The proxy finish status code; specifies whether the |TS|
     request to the origin server was successfully completed (``FIN``), interrupted (``INTR``) or timed out (``TIMEOUT``).

+.. puuid:

+``puuid``
+    A UUID unique for the currently running :program:`traffic_server` process.
+This is generated on every server startup.

 .. _phn: